 We were able to complete the project 1 week ahead of schedule and $500k under budget.
 The client was extremely satisfied with the result and signed a new contract to extend the project.

-Additional tips to help you prepare for the “Describe your greatest challenge” question
+Additional tips to help you prepare for the “describe your greatest challenge” question

 One of the most important things to remember when preparing for this question is picking the right example to use.
 Pick an example which you can provide details if there are follow-up questions.